May/June 2020 WASSCE not cancelled - WAEC - Vanguard News

 ”It only announced a postponement until normalcy is restored.
 WAEC couldn’t have made a mistake in the full meaning of its acronym.

-“This will take effect after due consultations with relevant stakeholders.
-Candidates are, therefore, advised to disregard the publication and concentrate on studying hard for the examination.”
-(NAN)
+”This will take effect after due consultations with relevant stakeholders.
+Candidates are, therefore, advised to disregard the publication and concentrate on studying hard for the examination,” the WAEC boss said.